maliMirkec/personal-website/site/articles/roadmap-september-2018.md

 Making a roadmap disclaimer is essential.

+{% note "Disclaimer" %}
-> “Therefore you should consider yourself informed that this roadmap is prone to changes.
+Therefore you should consider yourself informed that this roadmap is prone to changes.
 The content communicates information that is relevant only to me.
-Also, a person cannot be a project.”
+Also, a person cannot be a project.
+{% endnote %}

 Having that said, you are free to be inspired and make your own career plan and decisions.